 Chairing and ensuring the conference is a safe space, free from bullying and harassment

 Consider the format and chairing of the event to encourage participation in the Q&A sessions from the entire audience, rather than simply the most confident.
-The British Philosophical Society has some useful guidance on this.

 Consider developing a Code of Conduct for your conference, to ensure that all participants understand what is expected and what will happen if someone does something in breach of the Code.